LGBTQ culture in Berlin: AIDS epidemic (1981–1989)

 The AIDS epidemic in Berlin primarily unfolded during the 1980s and 1990s, with significant developments occurring both before and after the reunification of Germany in 1990.
 The initial emergence of AIDS as a public health crisis began in the early 1980s, a period characterized by a lack of awareness and understanding of the disease, particularly within the gay community, which was disproportionately affected.

 Before reunification, Berlin's nightlife and sexual liberation movements created an environment conducive to the spread of HIV.
 The city's reputation as a hub for sexual exploration and experimentation meant that many individuals engaged in unprotected sex, often without knowledge of the risks associated with HIV.
 The first cases of AIDS were reported in West Berlin in the early 1980s.
 Though, this is not to say it is the first place where HIV was contracted and led to AIDS.
 The less-tolerant culture toward queer people in the GDR acted as an obstacle for queer people to find help, thus documentation on the East may be limited.
 By the mid-1980s, the epidemic had begun to take a significant toll on the gay community, leading to widespread fear and stigma.

 In the early years of the epidemic during the 1980s, Berlin's gay scene became a focal point for HIV/AIDS transmission.
 The city was known for its open and often hedonistic nightlife, which included numerous bars, clubs, and events that facilitated sexual encounters, especially among men who have sex with men (MSM) to whom many of these spaces catered.
 The lack of awareness about HIV/AIDS in the initial stages of the epidemic contributed to its rapid spread, as many individuals engaged in unprotected sex without understanding the risks involved.
 The perception of AIDS as a "gay disease" led to significant stigma, which marginalized those affected and complicated public health responses.

 During the AIDS epidemic, West Germany held public health campaigns that were inclusive and broad, with slogans like AIDS geht alle an ("AIDS concerns us all").
 This contrasted with East Germany's focus on specific groups, particularly homosexuals, as a "risk group," reflecting different ideological priorities.
 In the West, the affected people's voices were highlighted through grassroots activism from the gay community to initiate AIDS education campaigns, while East Berlin's efforts were more state-directed and medically-oriented.
-Being part of the Soviet Union, it was a more tightly-controlled environment.
+Being part of the Eastern Bloc, it was a more tightly-controlled environment.
 This contributed to minimized public hysteria but limited diverse perspectives on the epidemic.
 In contrast, West Berlin's free press facilitated both critical discussions and sensationalist narratives.